5/7/2025

 speaker

-Shelly Tunin
+Shelley Tunin

 Chief Financial Officer

 Oh, I didn't get that specific at all.
 I didn't give guidance on the second quarter.
-What I did say is that as we go through the year, I would expect second quarter to not be the type of quarter we typically seen with a big uptick, and that most of the growth on the LAL side would happen in the second half.
-What Ron did say is that we saw encouraging signs as we exited April in terms of volume getting lower.
-And so I'm just being cautionary on the second quarter, just given the macroeconomics and some market turmoil and giving us time for consumers to not necessarily, they haven't been harmed, but people tend to stand still until they know how something is gonna affect them.
+What I did say is that as we go through the year, I would expect second quarter to not be the type of quarter we typically seen with a big uptick and that most of the growth on the LAL side would happen in the second half.
+What Ron did say is that we saw encouraging signs as we exited April in terms of volume getting better.
+And so I'm just being cautionary on the second quarter. just given the macroeconomics and some market turmoil and giving us time for consumers to not necessarily, they haven't been harmed, but people tend to stand still until they know how something's gonna affect them.
 So we think more of that will happen in the second half and also that trialing will start to abate in the third quarter.

 speaker